CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Your device will have one IMEI for each usable SIM card (physical or eSIM).

-Law enforcement and intelligence services can use the IMEI to track a device, even if the SIM card changes.
+Law enforcement and intelligence services can use the IMEI to track a device, even if the SIM card changes or if you have no SIM card at all (and even if the phone is always in airplane mode).

 The IMEI or MEID is sometimes called the "Device ID" in internal Android documentation.